Carol Blood: 2014

 In 2014, Blood was defeated by Tommy Garrett in a race to fill the two years remaining of a four-year legislative term vacated by state senator Scott Price, who resigned in November 2013.
 Garrett was appointed to the seat by Governor Dave Heineman.
-In Nebraska, an appointed state legislator must run in the next election to keep their seats.
+In Nebraska, an appointed state legislator must run in the next election to keep their seat.

 Blood and Garrett, who both ran uncontested in the nonpartisan primary, moved onto the general election.
 In the primary election, Blood received 1,706 votes, or 49.4%, of the 3,453 votes cast.
 Garrett received 1,747, or 50.6%.
 In the general election, Blood lost the election with 4,179, or 46.3%, of 9,024 votes cast.
 Garrett won the election with 4,845 votes, or 53.7%.

 2016

 In 2016, Blood defeated Republican incumbent Tommy Garrett with 7,959, or 51.4%, of the 15,488 votes cast.
 Garrett received 7,476 votes, or 48.3%.

 Blood's campaign focused on "common sense tax relief" and eliminating taxes on social security and military retirement once Nebraska lawmakers address a $1 billion budget shortfall.

 Blood said her history of "evidence-based budgeting" would help with tax reform.
 She also said education and public safety were among her top priorities.